xfslove/shiro-uaa/README.md

-A Simple User Account and Authentication (UAA) Server base on Shiro.
+A lightweight User Account and Authentication (UAA) Server base on Shiro.

 ### 来源